2020 Policy Priorities

 State Policy Priorities

-CBSA works to ensure that any legislature or administrative proposals put forward will not impede research, place undue burden on our innovation ecosystem, or create unintended consequences for our members.
+CBSA advocates for a public policy environment that supports incentives for innovation and offers predictability on the path from research to market.
+CBSA works to ensure that any new legislative or regulatory proposals will not impede research, place undue burden on the industry, or have unintended consequences for our members.

-Tax and Regulatory Environment
+Promote a Supportive Tax and Regulatory Environment

 Federal Policy Priorities

 CBSA works to ensure patients have access to the treatments and technologies they need.
 The association supports reimbursement policies that facilitate patient access to the right therapy or treatment at the right time, including appropriate and inclusive coverage, coding, and payment for biopharmaceutical, medical device, and diagnostic products.